-City staff planned additional community engagement January-April, including an in-person "Open House" style meeting with COVID protocols; additional zoom Town Halls and study sessions with more opportunities for engagement on proposed circulation and building height and scale; and a variety of opportunities to weigh in on area-wide amenities in partnership with various City committees.
-City committees and the Planning Commission have performed additional review at public hearings throughout the first and second quarters of 2022.
-In particular, the Planning Commission has made it a priority to go through the draft Gateway Area Plan, chapter by chapter, through the spring and summer, with the intent of broadening opportunities for public feedback, and increasing access to the decisionmakers.
+City staff planned additional community engagement in 2022 and 2023, including an in-person "Open House" style meeting with COVID protocols; additional zoom Town Halls and study sessions with more opportunities for engagement on proposed circulation and building height and scale; and a variety of opportunities to weigh in on area-wide amenities in partnership with various City committees.
+City committees and the Planning Commission performed additional review at public hearings throughout the first and second quarters of 2022.
+In particular, the Planning Commission made it a priority to go through the draft Gateway Area Plan chapter by chapter through the spring and summer of 2022, with the intent of broadening opportunities for public feedback and increasing access to the decisionmakers.
+In June 2022 the City held a Form Based Code educational town hall and in August held another Form Based Code workshop.
+In early 2023, the City held two Form-Based Code workshops, the first discussing architectural design and open space and the second going over streetscape, parking, and open space standards.
+In March 2023, the City Council directed the Planning Commission to bring their decisions to the first Council meeting in July.
+The City Council reaffirmed the timeline at the Council meeting on April 5, 2023.
+The Planning Commission held nine special meetings between March and June 2023 to meet the Council's requested timeline.
+From August to October 2023, the City held three study sessions with the City Council and Planning Commission to discuss the General Plan and Gateway Area Plan.
+On January 31, 2024, the draft Environmental Impact Report was released for public comment.